Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2020-07-30-Critical Code.markdown

 fileLink: "https://mcdn.podbean.com/mf/web/7qwmqj/EPISODE_1_NEWEST_FINAL6cr3e.mp3"
 ---
 <br><br>
 In this episode we delve into the community of artists who create their own languages.
-And we don't mean Klingon, Elvish, or Esperanto.
+And no, we don't mean Klingon, Elvish, or Esperanto.

 <br>

 Programming languages are made up of instructions that a programmer uses to produce various kinds of output.
 These instructions when put together implement algorithms.
 The first programming languages predate the use of a digital computer.
-In fact the earliest might have been the automatic flute player of the 9th century described by the Astronomers and brothers Musa from Baghdad during the Islamic Golden Age in their Book of Ingenious Devices.
+In fact the earliest might have been the automatic flute player of the 9th century described by the astronomers and brothers Musa from Baghdad during the Islamic Golden Age in their Book of Ingenious Devices.

 <br>

-The earliest modern computer such as codebreaking machines during the second world war did not operate based on programming languages.
+The earliest modern computers such as codebreaking machines during the second world war did not operate based on programming languages.
 Instead they were programmed by rewiring the machine.
 Soon after this era came machines that could be programmed using punchcards or by flipping switches on and off.
 In the 1950s the US Navy's Grace Hopper decided that business data customers were uncomfortable with mathematical notation.

 <br>